effepivi/ICE4131-HPC/LAB7-ray-tracing-MPI-omp/README.md

 # Objectives

 I assume you finished the Pthread code, the OpenMP code, the MPI code and that you ran them using various numbers of threads and processes.
-In today's lab, you'll use combine the use of OpenMP and MPI:
+In today's lab, you'll use combine the use of OpenMP and MPI.
+The idea is that using threads on a given node is going to be more computational efficient that running processes.
+This is because processes are heavier than threads.

 # Getting the latest version of the code